Port of Plymouth, England

 The brilliant performances of the Hamburg-American Company's record holder, the Deutschland, had directed attention to the port, with the result that the Kronprinz Wilhelm, on her maiden voyage, called at Plymouth in October last.

-Since then, the express steamers of the line have regularly called at Plymouth, and they are advertised to do so next passenger season.
+Since then, the express steamers of the line have regularly called at Plymouth and are advertised to do so next passenger season.
 Attention has already teen called in the columns of the Western Daily Mercury to the large numbers of passengers that have been dealt with at Plymouth by the Hamburg-American Line.

 The slower vessels, the Pennsylvania, the Patricia, the Pretoria, and the Graf Waldersee, maintain their service throughout the year, and they are still calling at Plymouth, both outward and homeward.